elmahdiarfal/Enterprise-Network-3-Tier-Hierarchical-Model-GNS3/README.md

 ---

-## Project Overview
+## 🚀 Project Overview

-This project implements a comprehensive enterprise network infrastructure spanning four floors with redundant distribution layers, core switching, and centralized management.
+A hands-on GNS3 lab implementing a comprehensive enterprise network infrastructure spanning four floors with redundant distribution layers, core switching, and centralized management.
 The network features hierarchical design principles with access, distribution, and core layers, providing high availability, scalability, and security.

 The infrastructure includes:
 - **4 Floors** with departmental segmentation